Lemon Easter Lamb Cake (German Osterlamm)

 Stephanie\'s signature

-A traditional German Osterlamm is a vanilla or almond flavored cake (or kuchen) often found on German Easter breakfast tables or tea tables and are baked in a lamb-shaped three-dimensional cake mold or pottery mold.
+A traditional German Osterlamm is a vanilla- or almond-flavored cake (or kuchen) often found on German Easter breakfast or tea tables, and is baked in a three-dimensional lamb-shaped cake mold or pottery mold.

-In Germany, lamb cakes are baked on Holy Saturday, and like Paska and Kulich, were brought to church for blessings before arriving at the Easter table.
+In Germany, lamb cakes are baked on Holy Saturday, and, like Paska and Kulich, they are brought to church for blessing before arriving at the Easter table.

 Once baked, lamb cakes are traditionally dusted with powdered sugar or drizzled with a light glaze, much like a Lemon Drizzle Cake.
 Some are covered with white frosting, often garnished with shredded coconut (as I've done) or even shredded almonds.

-The lamb’s eyes can be made from raisins, whole cloves (or even coffee beans), and many have a small ribbon tied around its neck, often in red to symbolize the blood of Christ shed on a cross.
+The lamb's eyes can be made from raisins, whole cloves (or even coffee beans), and many have a small ribbon tied around their necks, often in red to symbolize the blood of Christ shed on the cross.
 A sprig of fresh rosemary (symbolizing remembrance) is also used.

 A lamb cake is significant in Easter traditions.
 In Christian symbolism, the lamb symbolizes Jesus Christ, also called the "Lamb of God" in the New Testament.